Happy Orthodox Easter!

 I went to a barbecue party this weekend and met with some people I haven’t seen for a while who told me that my photos of Iceland looked absolutely amazing.
 Needless to say those people didn’t like or comment on my images, and as they are the quiet folk of Facebook who doesn’t do anything ever, you won’t even know they passed by your page until that day you run into them and they say it in your face.

 And in case with Iceland, yes, it is a beautiful country and I have tons of beautiful pictures that I would like to share with the world, but I went on that trip with people that I didn’t know before and no one of my friends got to share this experience with me.
-So when I have a story to tell, they only people who are going to be touched by it are the ones who were there.
+So when I have a story to tell, they are the only people who are going to be touched by it cause they were the ones to be there.
 And they are not even my friends – I mean they are, for 10 days, and now we are back living our lives in our different countries and continents.
 Evidently even your relatives at some point are going to say: “Are you planning to move to Iceland at some point?
 So many photos… are you obsessed?”
 Sadly, I have to admit I think I am.

 Not only because it is one of the most exciting things that happened in my life – to have won a photography trip to such an amazing place, but also because I didn’t expect how much I am going to enjoy being there, I can’t get over it.
 I can’t get over people who were there with me, I can’t get over arctic char, fermented shark, viking beer, too many churches for the population, Icelandic horses, auroras, waterfalls, lava fields, funny sweaters, reindeers, fluffy snow, geysers, hot springs, photography jokes, ice pieces lying on the beach…